Do I Need GAP Insurance For My Car?

 This is aimed at new cars on a lease, where you don't own the car.
 The cover will pay out any outstanding rental payments on the contract term, any termination fees for the contract, as well as the difference between your car insurance payout and the current market value.

 Vehicle Replacement (VR)

 This one is quite straightforward.
-It pays out the gap in value between the insurance payout, and the actual cost to replace your car like-for-like.
-For example, if you bought a 2016 Fiat 500, you could get compensated enough to replace it with another 2016 Fiat 500.
+It pays out the gap in value between the insurance payout and the actual cost of replacing your car like-for-like.
+So, how much does GAP insurance cover?
+With this type of GAP insurance, if you bought a 2016 Fiat 500, you could get compensated enough to replace it with another 2016 Fiat 500.

 Finance GAP Insurance

-Reading the paragraphs above, it sounds like a pretty good deal right?
-But we're here to give you the full picture so you can make up your own mind.
-It may not include all the cover you'd expect, so here are some things to look out for, that are likely not covered:
+Reading the paragraphs above, it sounds like a pretty good deal, right?
+But we're here to give you the full picture so you can make up your mind.
+It may not include all the cover you'd expect, so here are some things to look out for that are likely not covered:

 - Custom extras you've had fitted to your car

 - Warranty charges, insurance premiums or road tax paid

 - Deductions from your insurance company, such as unpaid premiums